 Coordinator Rosalind Bye Opens in new window

-Description This final year unit focuses on the transition from student to practitioner.
-The aim of this unit is to provide students with learning opportunities that will consolidate and enhance their competence in professional practice throughout their career.
+Description This final year subject focuses on the transition from student to practitioner.
+The aim of this subject is to provide students with learning opportunities that will consolidate and enhance their competence in professional practice throughout their career.
 Professional competencies of central concern include advanced clinical reasoning skills, evidence based-practice, reflective practice, personal and career management strategies, self-directed and life long learning.
 These competencies contribute positively to the effective management of graduates clinical practice in various work contexts, and their future career paths.
 Acquisition of such skills will allow the graduate to direct and adapt to change in these areas.